 - Oil and gas;

-- Electricity;

-- Water; and
+- · Electricity; and

-- Renewable energy.
+- Water.

 Service Offerings.
 We provide the following key areas of services to clients in this business unit:

 Digital Meter-to-Cash Revenue Cycle Operations

 Managing the customer life cycle, which covers acquisition, billing, payment and withdrawal along with dispute resolution, exception handling, customer debt management, payment management for electricity, gas and water utilities across residential and business customers, all-encompassing smart and analog meters, reduction in voids and gap properties, energy efficiency and zero carbon emission;